DisasterofPuppets/GargoyleAnimatronics/Eyemech/Readme.md

 This included blinker control (open / closed) Blink function.

-Sets eyelids closed on wake
+Sets eyelids closed on wake, clicking joystick button opens the eyes for the first time and they remain open.

 ## Pending Features
 - Function for wake up / flutter eyelids etc.